topps2k/simpleab-sdk-js/README.md

 7. **Handling No Allocation**: Always check if the returned treatment is an empty string, which indicates no allocation was found.
 In this case, apply your default behavior.

-8. **Metric Tracking**: Use the `trackMetric()` method to record important user interactions and outcomes.
+8. **Metric Tracking**: Use the `trackMetric()` or `trackMetricWithSegment()` methods to record important user interactions and outcomes.
 Choose appropriate aggregation types for your metrics to get meaningful insights.

 9. **Manual Flushing**: Use the `flush()` method when you need to ensure that all tracked metrics are sent to the server immediately, such as before the user leaves the page or after important events.

 10. **Validation**: The SDK performs validation on treatment, stage, and aggregation type.
 Ensure you use valid values from the respective enums to avoid errors.

+11. **Segment Information**: Use the `getSegment()` method to retrieve user segment information for more targeted experiments and metrics tracking.
+Use the new wrapper functions `getTreatmentWithSegment()` and `trackMetricWithSegment()` for simplified segment-based operations.

 ## Contributing